 1. Known developers Response at EOI Stage The names of each known housing developer expected to be involved in the housing development.
-Existing developers progressing development projects within the Western area include Freedom Villages, Kainga Ora and Three Dukes Homes.
-Development within the Pukehangi Heights plan change area (PC2) is also being progressed by the landowners.
-All have appetite to increase their activity but are constraints by a lack of suitable development sites.
+Existing developers progressing development projects within the Central area include; Kainga Ora, Copthorne Developments Limited and Watchman Capital Limited.
+All have appetite to increase their activity but are constrained by a lack of suitable development sites.
 Several national developers have also expressed interest in actively working in Rotorua that would increase the capacity of the market to meet the Council's housing targets and support the local economy but are deterred by the same limiting factors.
-The projects outlined in this application will play a key role in unlocking these additional sites.
-Update at RFP Stage Since submitting the expression of interest RLC has continued to engage with local developers, establishing a developer's forum in order to have robust and regular engagement with the developer sector as a collective.
-This engagement platform allows for RLC to talk through the implementation of its Plan Our Way Forward (POWF) and Build Our Way Forward (BOWF) Programmes with developers and for developers to talk through issues.
+The projects outlined in this application will play a key role in unlocking these sites.
+Update at RFP Stage Since RLC submitted its EOI, Council-controlled entity Rotorua Economic Development (RED) Ltd has been authorised to extend its remit and work with landowners and developers to influence and support development in the CBD.
+They have completed an Expression of Interest process to find potential projects that support inner city living.
+There were 14 applications from landowners and developers which both RLC and RED are actively working on.
+Kāinga Ora - Homes and Communities (KO) continues to show strong interest in the Central catchment area along with Watchman Capital and Classic Developments.
+Unfortunately, Copthorne Developments Limited is no longer proceeding with its development based on uncertainty regarding stormwater requirements and the associated costs.
+Through RLC's recently established 'Build Our Way Forward' Programme we continue to work closely with the wider developer community in a proactive manner.
+RLC has a Developer Support Manager who proactively works with developers in the pre-feasibility stage of their development. s7(2)(b)(ii) LGOIMA

 2. Funding Request Response at EOI Stage

-IAF Funding Sought 61,550,000
+IAF Funding Sought \$28,540,000

 Update at RFP Stage

-\$58,499,000 In total, across the two applications, RLC's request has increased from \$90.1M to \$99.6 due to the increased costs

-associated with peer review of the proposed stormwater solution by Tonkin + Taylor and by taking into account the cost of inflation.
+\$41,400,000 In total, across the two applications, RLC's request has increased from \$90.1m to \$99.6m due to an increase in estimated cost of the stormwater solution.
+The increase in the overall cost is associated with the peer review recommendations (Tonkin and Taylor) and the cost of inflation.